FAQ

 Why is this called a representation grant?

-These grants are called representation grants because they aim at supporting initiatives led by underrepresented and marginalized African youth.
-Youth face numerous barriers that prevent them from engaging meaningful in things that matter to them, empowerment and connection.
+These grants are called representation grants because they aim at supporting initiatives led by underrepresented and marginalised African youth.
+Youth face numerous barriers that prevent them from engaging meaningfully in things that matter to them, empowerment and connection.

 Why do you call representation grants power shifting grants?